MicrosoftDocs/azure-docs/articles/defender-for-cloud/troubleshooting-guide.md

     :::image type="content" source="./media/troubleshooting-guide/authorize-select-tenant.png" alt-text="Screenshot of the Azure DevOps profile page that is used to select an account.":::

 The first time you authorize the Microsoft Security application, you are given the ability to select an account.
-However, each time you login after that, the page defaults to the logged in account without giving you the chance to select an account.
+However, each time you log in after that, the page defaults to the logged in account without giving you the chance to select an account.

 **To change the default account**: